01 Galileo’s Thoughts#

 Aim#

-To show the thought-experiment of Galilei on the inertia of movement.
+To show the thought experiment of Galileo Galilei on the inertia of movement.

 Subjects#